Biomedical Engineering and Biotechnology (BMEBT), PhD

 Rigorous treatment of topics in advanced cell and molecular biology, illustrating applied research through examples and presenting biochemistry concepts at the cell/molecular level.

-Course equivalent at UMB:
+Course equivalent at UMass Boston:

 Biol 676, "Advanced Molecular Biology"